lehahoang/Fault-injection-code/README.md

 - Injecting bit flips at memory blocks storing DNNs' parameters
 - Evaluating the resilience of the network in faulty environment

+Output of the fault injection simulation:
+- Accuracy curve over the defined range of fault rates in .csv file
+- Summary of the stats regarding the locations which are injected, e.g, e7 or sign bit of the number.
+- A '.png' file showing the accuracy curve (optinal)

 Dataset used in the project:
 - MNIST
 - CIFAR-10